Community-Based Mentoring

 About

-Big Brothers Big Sisters of Greater Rochester – Community-Based Mentoring matches each child with a mentor for one-to-one time together.
-Matches may choose activities such as sports, going to the beach, listening to music, taking a walk, going to a museum, playing in the park, riding bikes, heading to the zoo, doing arts and crafts, fruit picking, visiting area colleges, going bowling, hanging out and chatting, eating out, attending sports events, going to movies, or sightseeing.
+Community-Based Mentoring matches each child with a mentor to share everyday activities such as sports, going to the beach, listening to music, taking a walk, going to a museum, playing in the park, riding bikes, heading to the zoo, doing arts and crafts, fruit picking, visiting area colleges, going bowling, and hanging out and chatting.
+Bigs and Littles plan their own outings in the community, and the volunteer picks up the child at his or her home.

 • Ages: 8–14 years old